quotient-im/Quaternion/BUILDING.md

 use Option 2 - see below).
 If you plan to work on Quaternion code, feel free to fork/clone the repo and base your changes on the master branch.

 Quaternion needs libQuotient to build.
-Since version 0.0.9.3 there are two options to use the library:
+There are two options to use the library:
-1. Use a library installation known to CMake - either as a (possibly but not necessarily system-wide) package available from your package repository, or as a result of building the library from the source code in another directory.
-In the latter case CMake internally registers the library upon succesfully building it so you shouldn't even need to pass `CMAKE_PREFIX_PATH`.
+1. Use a library installation known to CMake - either as a package available from your package repository (possibly but not necessarily system-wide), or as a result of building the library from the source code in another directory.
+In the latter case CMake internally registers the library upon succesfully building it so you shouldn't even need to pass `CMAKE_PREFIX_PATH` (still better do pass it, to avoid surprises).
 2. As a Git submodule.
 If you haven't cloned Quaternion sources yet, the following will get you all sources in one go:
    ```bash